alesdotio/django-admin-shortcuts/README.md

 * optional `title` is the title of the shortcut
 * optional `count` and `count_new` are paths to a function inside your project that returns something interesting (like a count of all products or a count of all pending orders).
   The function can optionally take one argument, `request`, which is the current Django `HttpRequest` object.
-* optional `has_perms` is a path to a function inside your project that returns information about shortcut visibility on the django admin homepage.
+* optional `test_func` is a path to a function inside your project that returns a boolean.
+If True the shortcut is displayed.
   Like above, this function can optionally take one argument `request` as well.
+* optional `has_perms` is a list of strings representing the built-in admin permissions required to display the shortcut.
 * optional `open_new_window` sets whether the link should open in a new window (default is False)
 * optional `icon` is a Font Awesome Solid https://fontawesome.com/icons?d=gallery&s=solid icon class (if you don't specify one, magical ponies will do it for you)